rucha2398/Team20-Itinerary-Generator/PROTOTYPE.md

 As of now, we allow users of our application to search the API by providing a location (city, state, or country, for example).

 ### Summary Results:
 We are currently rendering the top 20 restaurant names for the given location.
-Over the next few weeks we plan to also render an image associated with the restaurant as well as ratings.
+We also render the restaurant's image, phone number, street address, city/state, rating, and price category associated with each restaurant.

 ### Details Results:

 ### Heroku Link: